How to Make Beeswax Candles

 Why Choose Beeswax for Candlemaking?

 Beeswax comes in bars or pellets.
-Bars are perfectly fine for almost any use, but they are harder to portion out if you don’t want to use the whole thing.
-For more flexibility, choose pellets that come in a bag and can be measured out by weight.
+Bars are fine for almost any use but are harder to portion out if you don’t want to use the whole thing.
+For more flexibility, choose pellets that come in a bag and can be measured by weight.

 Supplies for Candlemaking

-- Candle Wicks: You can purchase these at a craft store or online.
-Be sure to get wicks that are appropriate for the size of your candle (as measured by candle diameter).
-You can use traditional cotton wicks, or for a more unique candle consider wooden wicks.
-Wooden wicks crackle just a little bit when burned so they are good for wider candles.
+- Candle Wicks: Be sure to get wicks that are appropriate for the size of your candle (as measured by candle diameter).

 - A double boiler: This is just a pot that fits inside another pot with water in it.
 The boiling water creates heat that melts the beeswax in the bowl above.
-You can also use a heat safe bowl on top of a double boiler, or you can use a specially-designed candle pouring pot.
+You can also use a heat-safe bowl over a double boiler or a specially designed candle pouring pot.

 - A glass measuring cup with a spout can be useful for pouring the wax instead of pouring directly from your double boiler.

-- A stirring spoon: You will need this to stir the wax and make sure it is evenly melted.
-You can also use a wooden stick (like a kabob stick or chopstick).
+- A stirring spoon: You will need this to stir the wax and ensure it is evenly melted.
+You can also use a wooden stick (like a kabob or chopstick).

-- A pencil or chopstick: To hold the wicks in place while you pour.
+- A pencil or chopstick: Hold the wicks in place while you pour.

-- A pot holder or oven mitt: You will need this to protect your hands from the hot wax, especially if you are transferring from one container to another or need to hold the vessel into which you are pouring.
+- A pot holder or oven mitt: You need this to protect your hands from the hot wax.

-Prepare your wicks by cutting them to the desired length.
+- Cut your wicks to the desired length.
 The wicks should be about two inches taller than your container.
 If you are using wick tabs, attach them now.

 If you’ll be using a glass measuring cup, put some hot water into your glass measuring cup to warm it while your wax is melting.
 This will ensure that your wax stays melted when transferred for pouring.

-Place the wax into whatever container you will be using to melt – remember you can use a heat-proof bowl set over a saucepan, a double boiler, or a candle pouring pot.
+- Place the wax into the container you will be using to melt.
+Remember, you can use a heat-proof bowl set over a saucepan, a double boiler, or a candle-pouring pot.
 Or, you can use your wax melting pot if you have one.

-Start by melting the beeswax.
-Once the beeswax is melted, remove it from the heat and add the coconut oil (if using), and stir to combine.
+- Melt the beeswax.
+Once the beeswax is melted, remove it from the heat, add the coconut oil (if using), and stir to combine.
 This is also when you can add a few drops of fragrance if you want your candle to have a scent other than natural beeswax.

 If using a glass measuring cup, pour the warm water out of your glass measuring cup and dry it, then transfer your melted wax to this container for pouring.
 Otherwise, pour right from your melting container.